Overview

 Code Editor User Interface

-The code editor is accessed at the Designer Scripts → Code Editor page
+The code editor can be accessed through Scripts / Code Editor.

 Testing the code